Graduate Interdisciplinary Specialization in Film Studies

 - At least 6 hours must be taken at the 7000 level or above.

 - A grade of B or better is required in each course and a minimum 3.4 GPA in the specialization.
+Courses graded S/U are not eligible for use toward the GIS.

-Be sure that you have met course and grade requirements of the GIS in Film Studies.
-Submit completed GIS audit form to the program coordinator to review and ensure all requirements have been met the semester prior to your completion.
+Be sure that you have met all course and grade requirements of the GIS in Film Studies.

-To request an audit of your progress toward completion at any stage of your GIS, please forward completed audit form with an unofficial transcript to program coordinator.
+To request an audit of your progress toward completion at any stage of your GIS, please forward an unofficial transcript to GIS Coordinator Paige Piper.92@osu.edu.
+You must review and ensure all requirements have been met with an audit the semester prior to your completion.

 Application for the GIS is made at the beginning of the semester of its completion.
 This requirement exists because the form may be forwarded to the Graduate School only in the first two weeks of each semester, and this leaves time for making other arrangements in the event that a completed course is not approved toward completion of the GIS.